HomelessPhD/AR_Puzzles/PZL5/README.md

 ## 2-nd key
 ![2-nd key](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL5/pics/2.png )
-This images the mashroom and butterfly.
+This images the mushroom and butterfly.
+Could be coded by first letters as `mb` or `MB` or `Mb` (yeah, like megabyte, hmm).
+Also could be coded by length of words: `89`.

-Finally, i'd consider the next keys here: `md12, mine, mail, path, road, main, link, text, code, hash, fund, date, towm city, hill, snow, data, mark, luck, ...`
+Finally, i'd consider the next keys here: `mb, Mb, MB, 89, sh, ...`

 ## 3-rd key